Simply Asia 514 Recipe

 - Lastly, add the spring onions and cashews.

-This recipe has peanuts along with cashews and makes use of angel hair noodles in the place of quick-cooking noodles.
+This recipe has peanuts and cashews and uses angel hair noodles in the place of quick-cooking noodles.

 - 2 onions finely sliced